matter-labs/zksync-cli/README.md

 - `zksync-cli withdraw`: withdraws funds from zkSync 2.0 to L1 (Goerli testnet).
 It will ask to enter: recipient wallet, amount in ETH (eg 0.1) and the private key of the wallet you're sending the funds from.

+- `zksync-cli confirm-withdrawal`: confirms withdrawal of funds from zkSync 2.0 to L1 (Goerli testnet).
+It will ask to enter: withdrawal transaction address and the private key of the wallet you sent the funds from.

 > Both deposit and withdraw might take a couple of minutes to complete.

 ### Options (flags)

 - `--zeek`: zeek, the dev cat, will search for an inspirational quote and provide to you at the end of any command.
+- `--l1-rpc-url`: override the default Goerli L1 rpc URL.
+- `--l2-rpc-url`: override the default zkSync testnet rpc URL.

 ## Developing new features

 ### Install and build